Reject Referendum Measure 88!

 Stop Divisive I-1000 by Rejecting R-88

 The Secretary of State Certified Referendum Measure 88 (R-88) for the November ballot on Wednesday, August 7th, 2019.
-We set a record for number of signatures backing a referendum measure in WA history.
 The public vote on R-88 will decide whether I-1000 becomes law.
-I-1000 is divisive.
+A “REJECTED” vote on R-88 will stop I-1000 from becoming the law.
+I-1000 would allow racial quotas and is divisive.
 Reject R-88!.

 I-1000 divides us further.
 It separates us out by race and judges us by race.
 Please join our campaign and visit our new site: Reject R-88, Stop I-1000 .